josmar-crwdstffng/angular/aio/content/guide/pipes.md

 ### Example: Transforming a value exponentially

-In a game, you might want to implement a transformation that raises a value exponentially to increase a hero's power.
+In a game, you might want to implement a transformation that raises a value exponentially to increase the poer of a hero.
-For example, if the hero's score is 2, boosting the hero's power exponentially by 10 produces a score of 1024.
+For example, if the score for a hero is 2, exponentially boosting the power of the hero by 10 produces a score of 1024.
 Use a custom pipe for this transformation.

 The following code example shows two component definitions: